100 percent injury compensation in Scotland: your guide

 Solicitor fees: where the real difference lies

-Most large solicitor firms in Scotland charge a success fee of 20–25% of your settlement.
-Scotland Claims Injury Lawyers charges a maximum of 15% for serious injuries such as slips, trips, and workplace accidents.
-That gap is significant in real terms.
+Most large solicitor firms in Scotland charge a success fee of up to 20% including VAT.
+Scotland Claims Injury Lawyers charges no success fee at all on any claim type, meaning you keep 100% of your compensation.
+That difference is significant in real terms.

-The difference between a 15% and 25% fee on a £12,000 settlement is £1,200 in your pocket.
+The difference between a 0% fee and a competitor's fee of up to 20% including VAT on a £12,000 settlement is up to £2,400 in your pocket.
 Scotland Claims Injury Lawyers operates on a No Win No Fee basis, meaning you pay nothing if your claim is unsuccessful.
 No upfront costs.
 No financial risk.

 Pro Tip: Always ask a solicitor for their exact success fee percentage before signing anything.
-The difference between 15% and 25% on a £20,000 settlement is £2,000 that either stays with you or goes to your solicitor.
+A competitor charging up to 20% including VAT on a £20,000 settlement takes up to £4,000 that could stay with you - Scotland Claims Injury Lawyers deducts nothing.

 Practical steps to claim 100 percent compensation in Scotland